Carrie Cousins

-The best – and easiest – way to collect donations online is to ask.
+The best and easiest way to collect donations online is to ask.
 A donation button is the most common and user-friendly way to help potential donors give.
-It can also include automated features to make fundraising easier for you.
+It can also include automated features to make fundraising easier.

 Simply, a donation button is a must-have tool for any online fundraiser.
 Here’s how you do it.

 A donation button is a clickable element on your website that allows a user to make a donation.
-Once clicked, it guides the user from selecting an amount all the way through payment processing.
-There are a variety of methods for creating online donation buttons, but it’s important to note that not all donation buttons are made equally.
+Once clicked, it guides the user from selecting an amount through payment processing.
+There are various methods for creating online donation buttons, but it’s important to note that not all donation buttons are made equally.

 A donation button is the call to action for any nonprofit.
-It should be easy to find, usually located prominently on the home page as well as in the main menu.
+It should be easy to find, usually located prominently on the home page and in the main menu.

 Donation buttons need to integrate with a payment gateway of some sort, which is where the main differences are.
 You want a donation button that keeps your donors on your website.
 The most traditional PayPal donation buttons usually guide users away from your site.